n27jain/SocialMedia/README.md

 **Phase 4:** Induce a Karma system into the social media app and make it competitive.

 **Phase 5:** Secure app and then release.
 (Limit Users to save data consumption).

+**NEW PHASE 6:** Release the social expirement game.

+## Rules of the game:
+  - Room of 100 people
+  - Each person can only vote 5 times a day and only once per post
+  - No one can see who vote for whom, and once a vote has been placed the person who placed it cannot change it and cannot view their vote.
+  - Karma system is put in place to rank the top player
+  - At the end of the month the person with the most karma gets $100

 ## Application Walkthrough

 ### RegisterOrSignInActivity.java